syngenta/acai-docs/alc/docs/node/apigateway/response.md

 response.compress = true;

 console.log(response.body);
-// output: this will gzip and compress the body.
+// example output: this will gzip and compress the body.
 ```

 #### `response.setError`